CARTAvis/carta-python/docs/source/quickstart.rst

 Inspecting the list of open images
 ----------------------------------

-The session's image list is heterogeneous: it may contain both ordinary frame-backed images (:obj:`carta.image.Image`) and color blending images (:obj:`carta.colorblending.ColorBlending`).
+The session's image list is heterogeneous: it may contain both ordinary frame-backed images (:obj:`carta.image.Image`) and color blending images (:obj:`carta.color_blending.ColorBlending`).
 Its order matches the image list panel shown in the frontend, as illustrated below.

 .. figure:: images/image_list.jpg
    :alt: CARTA frontend image list panel showing frame-backed images and a color blending entry.